rainmakerr/tensortalk/README.md

 Image captioning with tensorflow

 To train your own model, download ms coco dataset from http://mscoco.org/dataset/#download.
-You need to download 2014 training images, 2014 validation images and 2014 train/val image captions.
+You need to download 2014 training images and 2014 validation images.
 Unpack data into ~/.tensortalk/coco and run
 ```
 python prepare_coco_features.py
 python train.py